 The primary goal of this study was to explore the relationship between stream metabolism and trout biomass.
-Despite finding no relationship between trout biomass and metabolism, I did find that GPP varied by sampling period and increased with depth while ER also increased with depth and slope but did not vary by sample period.
+Despite finding no relationship between trout biomass and metabolism, I did find that GPP varied by sampling period and increased with stream depth while ER also increased with stream depth and slope but did not vary by sample period.
 Trout biomass was positively associated with colder water and more open canopies.
 Although metabolism metrics are frequently related to PAR, DIN, SRP, and DOC, I did not find relationships with those potential predictor variables.